-The most used combination of Agile methods and distribution settings are Agile-offshore, Extreme Programming (XP)-distributed teams and Agile-distributed teams.
-In the majority of the studies papers, the applied Agile method is addressed as "Agile" and distribution setting is mentioned as "distribution team" without any detailed information.
+The most used combination of Agile methods and distribution settings are Agile-offshore, Extreme Programming (XP)-distributed teams, Agile-distributed teams.
+In the majority of the studies papers, applied Agile method is addressed as "Agile" and distribution setting is mentioned as "distribution team" without any detail information.
 It indicates the incompleteness of the contextual and background information in the current literature.
 Although XP is reported in many papers, too few practices were documented and enough information on this regard was not provided.
+It may indicate that either XP applications are over reported in the literature or it is the most popular method in software industry among other studied methods (Scrum and Lean).

-4.2.1.
-Countries Involved in Agile GSE
+4.2.1 Countries Involved in Agile GSE